vkbo/novelWriter/docs/source/usage_breakdown.rst

 The files of a novelWriter project are stored in a dedicated project folder.
 The project structure is kept in a file at the root of this folder called ``nwProject.nwx``.
-All the document files and associated meta data is stored in the other folders below the project folder.
+All the document files and associated meta data is stored in other folders below the project folder.
 For more technical details about what all the files mean and how they're organised, see the :ref:`a_storage` section.

 This way of storing data was chosen for several reasons.

 Firstly, all the text you add to your project is saved directly to your project folder in separate files.
-Only the project structure and the text you are currently editing is stored in memory at any given time.
+Only the project structure and the text you are currently editing is stored in memory at any given time, which means there is a smaller risk of losing data if the application or your computer crashes.

 Secondly, having multiple small files means it is very easy to synchronise them between computers with standard file synchronisation tools.

 Thirdly, if you use version control software to track the changes to your project, the file formats used for the files are well suited.
 Also the JSON documents have line breaks and indents, which makes it easier to track them with version control software.

 .. note::
    Since novelWriter has to keep track of a bunch of files and folders when a project is open, it may not run well on some virtual file systems.
 A file or folder must be accessible with exactly the path it was saved or created with.
 An example where this is not the case is the way Google Drive is mapped on Linux Gnome desktops using gvfs/gio.

 .. caution::
    You should not add additional files to the project folder yourself.
-Nor should you manually edit files within it as a general rule.
+Nor should you,a s a rule, manually edit files within it.
 If you really must manually edit the text files, e.g. with some automated task you want to perform, you need to rebuild the :term:`Project Index` when you open the project again.

-   Editing text files in the ``content`` folder is less risky as they are just plain text.
+   Editing text files in the ``content`` folder is less risky as these are just plain text.
 Editing the main project XML file, however, may make the project file unreadable and you may crash novelWriter and lose project structure information and project settings.